 We get asked this a lot, and I’m afraid there is neither a definitive nor short answer to this.
 It really does depend on what you are looking to achieve, by when, and how much you have to invest.

-Back to platforms, and it effectively comes down to 3 routes when you are building a system:
+In terms of solution choices it effectively comes down to 3 routes when you are building an ecommerce system:

-Bespoke Ecommerce systems generally favour less conventional business models, because the platforms don’t fit with the processes required for this business model.
+Bespoke ecommerce systems generally favour less conventional business models, because the platforms don’t fit with the processes required for this business model.
 A good example of such a system is the Sabre Awards Platform which we built.
 This is a bespoke awards management system with quite specific workflows, meaning basing it on a platform didn’t make sense.
-Instead, our Ecommerce web designers & developers in the UK created a highly regarded bespoke asp.net application which exactly meets the client’s requirements.
+Instead we created a highly regarded bespoke asp.net application which exactly meets the client’s requirements.

-There are many of these systems out there now, and most of the major players are very mature and therefore similar in feature sets.
-Which one is right really does come down to the individual requirements of a project, and this is a decision our Ecommerce website designers & developers in the UK take together with a client.
+There are many of these systems out there now, and most of the major players are very mature and therefore similar in features.
+Which one is right really does come down to the individual requirements of a project, and this is a decision we take together with a client.
 Sometimes this comes down to personal preference, for example a client might prefer the shopping cart process of one over another.
 It more often however comes down to feature sets and making sure the “out of the box features” most closely match the business requirements of the project, for example a client may have a need to integrate with a particular payment gateway that’s only a feature of a certain platform.
-Minimizing how far we need to customise an off the shelf solution really is the best way to keep budgets down on an Ecommerce project, hence why we go through this decision-making process with all client as opposed to just proscribing a particular solution.
+Minimizing how far we need to customise an off the shelf solution really is the best way to keep budgets down on an ecommerce project, hence why we go through this decision-making process with all client as opposed to just proscribing a particular solution.

 Generally speaking our platform of choice is NopCommerce.
 It has a very similar feature list to Magento, however in our view is now superior to Magento in many ways.
 You can read more about why we think this is the case here.